 Immunodeficiency induced by HIV infection is a major risk factor for progression to active TB and has a considerable impact on the epidemiology of TB.
-While the lifetime risk of developing active TB in the general population is 5 to 10% after infection with M. tuberculosis, this risk is approximately 10% per year in persons co-infected with HIV and M. tuberculosis.
-Approximately 8% of incident TB cases in the world are among HIV-infected persons (highest in the WHO African Region, more than 50% in parts of southern Africa)^[4].
+While the lifetime risk of developing active TB in the general population is 5 to 10% after infection with M. tuberculosis, this risk is approximately 10% per year in people with co-infection HIV and M. tuberculosis.
+Approximately 8% of incident TB cases in the world are among people with HIV infection (highest in the WHO African Region, more than 50% in parts of southern Africa).

 The risk of TB among people with diabetes is higher than among those without diabetes.
-It is estimated that diabetes contributes to 15% of TB cases worldwide^[5].
+It is estimated that diabetes contributes to 15% of TB cases worldwide.
 Diabetes is also associated with poor absorption of TB drugs and therefore higher rates of drug-resistant TB.